CynthiaMehul/exno1/README.md

 <img width="812" height="603" alt="image" src="https://github.com/user-attachments/assets/a9732a8b-eac5-495f-9b7b-bec4db8ee1aa" />

 # Result
 Therefore, data cleaning steps are successfully executed to prepare data for further processing.

+# Summary
+Data cleaning is a crucial process required to improve the quality of the data.
+It involves handling missing values, outlier detection and so on.
+1) Displaying details about the dataset helps us analyse and understand the data.
+2) NULL values can be handled in various ways such as removing the missing data record or replacing it with statistical measures such as mean, median and mode.
+Deciding the method depends on the type of dataset.
+3) Outlier detection can be done using IQR method or Z score methods.